 I remember a very confusing time when I found myself gazing at the Strength Tarot card during my meditations.
-In my deck, a woman holds a winged lion on her lap with a horse in the background.
+A woman holds a winged lion on her lap with a horse in the background in my deck.
 Her gaze is so strong and directed out toward the viewer.
 I felt she was looking straight at me and inviting me to find my animal strength and honor my passions.

 The Strength card isn’t my Personality or Soul card, and it wasn’t the Year card either.
 But I put it on my altar and meditated with it every day for probably six months.
 It became an Avatar for me: a symbol of the strength I wanted to cultivate and the role I wanted to play in my own life.
 That card guided me through a difficult phase—and I realized then the power of the archetypes in the Tarot to serve as catalysts for us to improve our lives or work towards a goal.